zinping/MERN-Stack-Data/README.md

 * Install backend dependencies using `npm i`
 * Install [nodemon](https://www.npmjs.com/package/nodemon) globally if you don't already have it
-* Register with [MongoDB Atlas](www.mongodb.com), create & configure a database cluster and add cluster connection string to `config/.env` file
+* Register with [MongoDB Atlas](www.mongodb.com), create & configure a database cluster and add username &  connection string to `config/.env` file
 * Run `nodemon server` for a dev server
 * Navigate to `http://localhost:5000/`.
 The server will automatically reload if you change any of the source files